 Bernard Charlès is co-author with philosopher Pierre Musso of The Industry Renaissance, which discusses the power of virtual universes to sustainably transform industry.

-Bernard Charlès holds the rank of Knight (2005) and Officer (2012) in the “Légion d’Honneur” (French Legion of Honor) and is a member of the French Academy of Technology.
+He is a foreign member of the US National Academy of engineering and a member of the French Academy of Technology.
+He holds the rank of Commander in the “Légion d’honneur” (French Legion of Honor).
 He is a graduate of the Ecole Normale Supérieure engineering school in Cachan and has a PhD in mechanical engineering majoring in automation engineering and information science.
 He also holds an agrégation — the most senior teaching qualification achievable in France (specializing in mechanical engineering).

-Patrick JOHNSON is SrVP Corporate Science & Research at Dassault Systèmes.
+Patrick JOHNSON is Executive Vice President, Corporate Research & Sciences at Dassault Systèmes.
 His mission is to define the scientific bases of the company’s solutions and invent disruptive technologies for the Industry Renaissance.

 After joining in 1996, he held various positions in R&D, from Product Lifecycle Management foundations to product design for the CATIA flagship brand.
 In 2001, leading the Artificial Intelligence department, he contributed to important new practices now adopted in the industry for knowledge & know-how capture and automation.

 Head of Research in 2004, he initiated many strategic technologies, resulting in key innovative products and patents and significantly grew the innovation ecosystem promoting multiple public/private partnerships with prestigious research institutes.